top of page

 Every environment — home, work, school, friendships, culture — has its own ways of keeping things moving.

-And when capacity is stretched, our bodies reach for shortcuts that help us get through the moment.
+And when too much is being asked of us, our bodies often reach for responses that help us get through the moment.

 For example: